 All workshops must take place in ODA-eligible countries.

 Value and duration

-Awards are set at a maximum of £20,000.
-Funding must be used in the direct delivery of the workshops, and can cover travel and related expenses, subsistence costs, clerical assistance and consumables, networking, meeting and / or conference costs.
-For this round, for those workshops taking place virtually the Academy will provide costs for the support of the organisers of up to £10,000.
-This is an acknowledgement that virtual working is likely to require a significant ongoing time commitment that the Academy wishes to be able to support.
+Awards are set at a maximum of £30,000.
+Funding must be used in the direct delivery of the workshops, and can cover travel and related expenses, subsistence costs, clerical assistance and consumables, childcare support (including for participants), networking, meeting and / or conference costs.

 Applications can only be submitted online using the British Academy’s online Flexi-Grant® Grant Management System (GMS) system.